daniabee/The-New-Mixologist/README.md

 ## Final Reflections

-"This solo project really solidified my understanding of React, Router, Cypress testing, Global State context, and hooks.
-The project allowed me to gain more experience using functional components in React and seeing how global state impacts Router.
-I enjoyed the Cypress testing process and really felt comfortable intercepting/stubbing my tests for efficiency and testing for error handling in my app."
+"This solo project solidified my understanding of React, Router, Cypress testing, Global State context, and hooks.
+The project allowed me to gain more experience using React's functional components and see how the global state impacts routes.
+I enjoyed the Cypress testing process and felt comfortable intercepting/stubbing my tests for efficiency and error handling."

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->